Cross Image Faith Bible Church

 An Encouragement to Prayer by Thomas Brooks, from his classic Puritan work on Prayer, The Secret Key to Heaven.

 Experiential Christianity by John Owen.
-Owen, like other great Puritan writers, found the wonderful unity between true Christian belief and Christian experience to be an indispensible fact of the life of faith.
+Owen, one of our greatest theologians, found the wonderful unity between true Christian belief and Christian experience to be an indispensible fact of the life of faith.

 Following Hard After God by A.W.
 Tozer.
 Challenging words for a self-centered generation.

 The World: A Source of Great Danger to the Soul by J.C.
 Ryle.
-A love of the world may indicate not only the loss of rewards, but the loss of one's eternal soul.
+A love of the world may indicate not only the loss of special rewards in heaven.
+Ryle is always challenging and to the point.

 Suppose an Unholy Man Went to Heaven by J.C.
 Ryle.
-An appeal to unholy "Christians" to consider what may be the root of their problem.
+An appeal to unholy "Christians" to consider whether they are ready for the heaven they say they desire.

 Arminianism and Evangelism from The Forgotten Spurgeon by Iain Murray.
 A clear explanation of the deficiencies of modern evangelism as compared to the more Biblical view of Spurgeon and Calvinism.
 Used by the kind permission of Banner of Truth Books and Iain Murray.